 01 of 04

 Both gardeners and plant companies have a tendency to call any roundish, knobby plant root a bulb, but there are distinctions between true bulbs, corms, and rhizomes.
-For the most part they are all planted similarly, however there are times when you need to be aware of what it is you are planting.
-For instance, although the rule of thumb for planting bulbs is to plant them 2 - 3 times as deep as their circumference, bearded iris, which are rhizomes, would rot is buried that deeply.
+While they are usually planted similarly, there can be important differences.
+For instance, although most bulbs should be planted two to three times as deep as their circumference, bearded iris, which grows from rhizomes, would rot if buried that deeply.

 Many of the flowering bulbs we plant in the fall are true bulbs.
-So are onions.
 A true bulb is an underground stem with fleshy, scale-like layers surrounding a center bud.
-Think of the layers when you peel and onion.
-The scales are food storing leaf bases and they are attached to what is called a basil plate.
-It's the bottom of the bulb where the roots come out.
+The scales are food-storing leaf bases and they are attached to what is called a basal plate (the bottom of the bulb where the roots come out).
 The center bud is the future flower.

-Bulbs reproduce by forming offset, smaller versions of themselves attached to the basil plate.
+Bulbs reproduce by forming offset, smaller versions of themselves attached to the basal plate.
 You can separate these offsets and plant them, to create more plants.

 02 of 04